Jingye Group

-Jingye Group (敬业集团) is a Chinese steelmaker and long steel products company headquartered in Beijing.
-With a crude steel production of over 16 million tons, it was the twelfth largest steel producer in China in 2020.
-The group has also been active in Europe since 2020 through the acquisition of British Steel Limited.
+Jingye Group (敬业集团) is a Chinese private steelmaker and long steel products company headquartered in Beijing.
+The group was also active in Europe from 2020 to 2026 through the acquisition of British Steel Limited.

 The blast furnaces at Scunthorpe Steelworks in 2006.
 The first blast furnace at this plant came into operation in 1864.

-Activities
+Corporate affairs

 Jingye is a major producer of concrete reinforcement, round bars, medium steel plates and galvanized and painted sheet steel.
 The Chinese construction sector is a major customer but the group also exports globally.

 In addition to steel production, the group is also active in the chemical and pharmaceutical industry, international trade, finance, logistics, tourism, holiday resorts and hotels, real estate and 3D printing with metal powder.